jgreco/mpv-youtube-quality/README.md

 ## Features

-- Columns and their order are configurable
+- Currently playing format is marked and selected when opening the menu
+- Remembers selected format for every url in the current session (e.g. going back to previous playlist item automatically selects the prefered format)
+- Controllable entirely by mouse or keyboard (opening by mouse requires either the OSC extension, [uosc](https://github.com/tomasklaen/uosc) or an additional entry in [`input.conf`](https://mpv.io/manual/stable/#input-conf))
 - All format related information from yt-dlp/youtube-dl can be shown
 - Columns that are identical for all formats are automatically hidden
 - Formats can be sorted based on resolution, fps, bitrate, etc.
-- Currently playing format is marked and selected when opening the menu
-- Indentation makes it easy to see which line you're currently on
-- Remembers selected format for every url in the current session (e.g. going back to previous playlist item automatically selects the prefered format)
-- Controllable entirely by mouse and keyboard (opening and closing the menu by mouse requires the OSC extension)
-- Simple reload functionality (for something more sophisticated, go to [reload.lua](https://github.com/4e6/mpv-reload/))
+- Simple reload functionality
-- Integration into [uosc](https://github.com/tomasklaen/uosc) for opening a graphical menu instead of the purely text based one.
+- Columns and their order are configurable
+- **(optional)** Graphical menu via [uosc](https://github.com/tomasklaen/uosc) integration
-    Note: This requires uosc 3.2.0 or newer, which has not been released yet.
+    Note: Requires uosc 4.0.0 or newer.

 ## OSC extension
 **(optional)** An extended version of the OSC is available that includes a button to display the quality menu.

 ![screenshot](quality-menu-preview-osc.jpg)

-**PLEASE NOTE:** This conflicts with other scripts that modify the OSC, such as marzzzello's fork of the excellent [mpv_thumbnail_script](https://github.com/marzzzello/mpv_thumbnail_script).
-Merging this OSC modification with that script or others is certainly possible, *but is left as an exercise for the user...* (hint: There are two sections marked with `START quality-menu` and `END quality-menu`)
+**PLEASE NOTE:** This conflicts with other scripts that modify the OSC.
+Merging this OSC modification others is certainly possible.
+Depending on how the osc is modified, the [osc.patch](osc.patch) might apply cleanly, but you have to make sure the filename in the patch lines up with the filename of your files.

 ## Installation
 1. Save the `quality-menu.lua` into your [scripts directory](https://mpv.io/manual/stable/#script-location)